cicada-lang/causality/docs/articles/vol-2--patterns-of-plausible-inference.md

   Remember [Po-Shen Loh's Way of solving quadratic equations](https://www.poshenloh.com/quadratic)?

-  Where geometrical interpretion of intermedium expressions can help us understand the problem in a very insightful way.
+  Where geometric interpretion of intermedium expressions can help us understand the problem in a very insightful way.

 ## 8. Examining a conflicting conjecture